-Full Admission - Registered nurse applicants are eligible for full admission to the RN to MSN program if they meet the following criteria, in addition to that required by the College:
+Full Admission - Registered nurse applicants are eligible for full admission to the RN to MSN program if they meet the following criteria, in addition to that required by the university:

-- Graduation from an approved associate's degree or diploma nursing program.
-Students are required to submit transcripts of all prior college-level course work and a copy of the RN license. - b.
-Minimum grade point average of 2.70 for all prior college-level course work. - c.
-Official written verification of a minimum of 1,000 hours of clinical practice in the past three years (waived for graduates of basic nursing programs in the three years prior to application). - d.
-Acceptable Miller Analogy Test (MAT) scores (see below).

-- e.
-A statement of professional goals for graduate education. - f.
-Three letters of recommendation.
+- a. graduation from an approved associate's degree or diploma nursing program.
+Students are required to submit transcripts of all prior college-level course work and a copy of the RN license; - b. minimum grade point average of 2.70 for all prior college-level course work; - official written verification of a minimum of 1,000 hours of clinical practice in the past three years (waived for graduates of basic nursing programs in the three years prior to application); - d. acceptable Miller Analogy Test (MAT) scores (see below); - e. a statement of professional goals for graduate education; and, - f. three letters of recommendation.